 - Over a medium-hot heat, dry toast pistachio kernels, almonds, sunflower seeds and pepitas in a medium sized fry pan until lightly brown.
 It will take about 1-2 minutes.

-- In a large mixing bowl, add rainbow chard, freekeh, spring onion, pistachio kernels, almonds, sunflower seeds, pepitas and dried cranberries.
+- In a large mixing bowl, add rainbow chard, freekeh, spring onion, pistachio kernels, almonds, sunflower seeds, pepitas, parsley and dried cranberries.
 Mix together.

 - Dress with extra virgin olive oil and pomegranate molasses.